-If the received packet does not include a valid MAC address, temporary new configuration information is provided to the User who is then directed to a Subscription login page to create a new account.
+If the received packet does not include a valid MAC vided to the User who is then directed to a Subscription login page to create a new account.
 The User's customer configuration is then written into a data base for later lookup in response to a DCHP request.
 A non-new User goes through a login validation after which the MAC address is stored for later look up.